Draconic-Inc/BrandonsCore/README.md

 # BrandonsCore

 ## License / Use in Modpacks
-This mod is [licensed under the **MIT license**](https://github.com/brandon3055/BrandonsCore/blob/master/LICENSE).
-All **assets are public domain**, unless otherwise stated; all are free to be distributed as long as the license / source credits are kept.
-This means you can use this mod in any mod pack **as you please**.
+This mod is licensed under the [**Don't Be a Jerk License**](hhttps://github.com/brandon3055/BrandonsCore/blob/master/LICENSE) created by CoFH.
+I herby grant permission to use this mod in any mod pack without the need to request permission from myself the owner (brandon3055).